Logius-standaarden/fsc-core/draft-fsc-core-00.md

 Contracts define the registration of a Peer to the Group, Service publication to the Group and connections between Peers.

 Inways are reverse proxies that route incoming connections from Outways to Services.
-Outways are forward proxies that discover Services in the Group via the Directory and route outgoing connections to Inways.
+Outways are forward proxies that route outgoing connections to Inways.
 Managers negotiate Contracts between Peers.
 Managers provide access tokens which contain the authorization to connect a Service.
 Outways include the access tokens in a requests to Services